ar1st0crat/SciColorMaps/README.md

 ## Mirrored colormaps

 SciColorMaps also provides the ```MirrorColorMap``` decorator class.
-This class substitutes base palette with its mirrored analog during construction.
+This class replaces base palette with its mirrored analog during construction.

 Usage example: